aeog2024/iiag/content/media_coverage/bfm-tv/index.md

 BFM TV is a French news broadcast television and radio network, wholly owned by RMC BFM.

 As the country's most-watched news channel with 10 million daily viewers, BFM TV "boasts a market share in France that is greater than any equivalent news channel around the world".

+Since the start of the genocide BFM showed biased reports in favor of Israel.
+The plight of the Palestinians is largely ignored in this media.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Le-W6vCMESg?si=LP3xUGoMLBl5bjpP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>